 Looking for a foodie city break?
-Read on if you want to explore the UK’s vibrant cities, then check out our pick of the UK’s best gastro pubs with rooms, and the UK’s best boutique hotels for food lovers.
+Read on if you want to explore the UK’s vibrant cities, then check out our pick of the UK’s best gastro pubs with rooms, top 10 UK culinary escapes for 2022 and the UK’s best boutique hotels for food lovers.

 Best UK city breaks for food lovers

 Mooch around Manchester’s Northern Quarter and adjoining trendy Ancoats neighbourhood for the weekend.
 Start at antipodean-style Federal, and brunch on French toast laden with summer berry compote or corn fritters piled high with toppings.
 Work your way through the Northern Quarter’s network of shops, cafés and bars – Beermoth is jam-packed with local brews.
 Amble over to Ancoats’s New Islington Arena to scandi-cool Pollen Bakery to enjoy canalside Manchester tart cruffins and cuddles with Maru the chow chow.
 For dinner, Rudy’s is the local go-to for Neapolitan pizza and refreshing aperitivo with pals.
 The next day, hop on the bus to Hatch, a trendy foodie outlet near Manchester Met University.
 Strings of exposed light bulbs cast a hipster twinkle over the self-contained courtyard, and there’s a sun-soaked garden filled with long wooden tables where you can while away afternoons with Öl nanobrewery craft beers, Takk iced lattes and Firebird Hope chicken sarnies.